DevExpress/web-dashboard-demo-preview/README.md

 The Web Dashboard can be rendered on the client side, with data supplied by an ASP.NET Core / ASP.NET MVC backend.
 This allows you to do the following:

 - Publish a Web Dashboard as part of an Angular application.
-- Integrate a Dashboard into anything that supports HTTP requests (e.g., websites, web applications).
+- Integrate the Web Dashboard into anything that supports HTTP requests (e.g., websites, web applications).
 See the following demo for details: [DevExpress Dashboard Demo](https://devexpress.github.io/web-dashboard-demo/)).
-- Use the Dashboard with [DevExtreme](https://js.devexpress.com) client-side widgets to create responsive web apps.
+- Use the Web Dashboard with [DevExtreme](https://js.devexpress.com) client-side widgets to create responsive web apps.

 In the following demo, the Dashboard Angular application is hosted on [GitHub](https://pages.github.com) and the server side is hosted on [DevExpress.com](https://www.devexpress.com).